ctb/pony-build/README.txt

 One an initial release is out & any obvious bugs are cleaned up, here are some ideas for the next release.

+A flexible view builder-and-saver would be nice; maybe in Django?
+Think, "separate results on this tag, etc; sort by time received;
+expect these results to be shown or give an error."

+It would be nice to be able to say "I *expect* a result from this buildhost, where is it!?"

 The build client 'subprocess' calls should be able to mimic 'tee', that is, give real-time output of the build.